evanwherchek/evanwherchek/README.md

 Hello!

 My name is Evan and I'm a recent graduate of Texas A&M University.
-I earned my Bachelor of Arts in Computing with a concentration area of Software Entrepreneurship.
-My professional journey is deeply rooted in a profound love for software engineering, which forms the backbone of the work I do.
+I earned my Bachelor of Arts in Computing with a concentration area of Engineering Entrepreneurship.
+Currently, I develop software solutions for the rural energy and broadband industries through writing code for billing solutions.

-I have been lucky enough to delve into a diverse range of subjects, from the intricacies of coding to the nuances of business leadership, enterprise fundamentals, and product design.
-This unique blend of studies is designed to equip me with the skills required to thrive in various industry environments, from growing startups to large corporate settings.

-What truly fuels my passion for software engineering is the endless opportunity for learning it offers.
-The thrill of solving complex problems and seeing my code come to life is unparalleled.
-I believe that software engineering is not just a discipline, but a craft that requires continuous learning and refinement.

-I'm grateful to have learned from some of the best engineers and business leaders during my time as an undergraduate.
-And now I am applying my skills to the real world.
-I'm interested in several parts of the software development lifecycle including frontend, full-stack, cloud, and CI/CD.
-The road ahead is exciting!

-"The best way to predict the future is to invent it." - Alan Kay

 ### Languages